256dpi/hanya/README.md

 The configuration options for the mailing system are covered in their section.

+## Meta Information

+Sometimes you need a information about your page in the layout to render as example the `<title>..</title>` tag.
+With meta informations you can describe these variables in your page and use them later in your layout:

+	//---
+	title = "My page title"
+	subtitle = "Another important title"
+	//--

+Now use them in your layout or partial:

+	...
+	<title>$meta(title)</title>
+	...
+	<h2>$meta(subtitle)</h2>
+	...

 ## Tags

-The Hanya System Markup in curly braces like `{toolbar()}` is a Hanya Tag.
-There is a bunch of system tags:
+The Hanya System Markup in curly braces like `{toolbar()}` is a Hanya Tag which gets proccessed on each request.

+There is a bunch of other system tags:

 ### Basic Tags